 - 2 tablespoons agave nectar, plus more for drizzling

 - 1 teaspoon vanilla extract

 - 1/4 cup hot water

-- 2. In a medium bowl, whisk together the flour, cornmeal, baking powder, and salt.
-Add the oil, 2 tablespoons agave nectar, and vanilla to the dry ingredients and stir until the batter is smooth.
-Pour the hot water over the mixture, and blend to make a thick, grainy batter.
+- 2. In a medium bowl, whisk together the spelt flour, cornmeal, baking powder, and salt.
+Add the oil, 2 tablespoons agave nectar, and vanilla and stir until the batter is smooth.
+Pour the hot water over the batter and stir just until you have a thick, grainy batter.